s3v1/rest-api-django/log.md

 removed pytest precommithook.
 It will become slow over time and also doesn't work when runningin CI since it requires a full .venv

 added vulture precommit-hook: <https://github.com/jendrikseipp/vulture>

+made pytest accept options in pyproject.toml by using [tool.pytest.ini_options] header instead